CallumBoi0013/attract-extra/layouts/extended/README.md

 ###Property config variables (which = "property")
     property            alpha                           the property to animate
-    from                                                animation starts at this
+    from                                                animation starts at this value
-    to:                                                 animation ends at this
+    to:                                                 animation ends at this value
     Default 'from' and 'to' differ depending on property
                       alpha: 0 to 255
                       x: offleft to start